hadware/pygamma-paper/paper.md

 The Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper] as a way to solve shortcomings of other pre-existing measures that aimed at quantifying inter-rater agreement.
 This quantification will have to satisfy some constraints : segmentation, unitizing, categorization, weighted categorization and the support for any number of annotators.
 They should also provide a chance-corrected value.
 Measures, such as the $\kappa$ [@kappa-paper] or Krippendorff's $\alpha$'s [@alpha-paper],  have existed for some time to deal with these constraints, but never could address all of them at once.
 A detailed comparison between metrics is available in [@gamma-paper].
-The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation along with their paper.
+Furthermore, the authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation along with their paper.

 Linguist and automated speech researchers today use analysis pipeline that are either Python or shell scripts.
 To this day, no open-source implementation allows for the $\gamma$-agreement to be computed in a programmatical way, and researchers that are already proficient in Python and willing to automate their work might be hindered by the graphical nature of the original Java implementation.